Monada-Dominion/domain_3/mj/readme.md

 ## 📄 License

-This project is licensed under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
+This project is licensed under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license in terms of text and printable materials.

+The repo is licensed with a custom Monada Dominion Non-Commercial No-Derivatives Source License (MD-NC-ND) v1.0.

 You may share this work **with credit**, **non-commercially**, and **without modification**.